Lymphatic filariasis: Differential diagnosis

 Lymphatic filariasis may be confused with podoconiosis (also known as nonfilarial elephantiasis), a non-infectious disease caused by exposure of bare feet to irritant alkaline clay soils.
 Podoconiosis however typically affects the legs bilaterally, while filariasis is generally unilateral.
 Also, podoconiosis very rarely affects the groin while filariasis frequently involves the groin.
 Geographical location may also help to distinguish between these two diseases: podoconiosis is typically found in higher altitude areas with high seasonal rainfall, while filariasis is common in low-lying areas where mosquitos are prevalent.

 Prevention

 Protecting against mosquito bites in endemic regions is crucial to the prevention of lymphatic filariasis.
 Insect repellents and mosquito nets (especially when treated with an insecticide such as deltamethrin or permethrin) have been demonstrated to reduce the transmission of lymphatic filariasis.
+In addition residual spraying and personal protective equipment are known ways to control vectors.

 Worldwide eradication of lymphatic filariasis is the definitive goal.
 This is considered to be achievable since the disease has no known animal reservoir.
 The World Health Organization (WHO) is coordinating the global effort to eradicate filariasis.
 The mainstay of this program is mass deworming of entire populations of people who are at risk with antifilarial drugs.
 The specific treatment depends on the co-endemicity of lymphatic filariasis with other filarial diseases.
-For example, in locations without onchocerciasis, ivermectin is given along with albendazole and diethylcarbamazine.
-In locations where onchocerciasis is co-endemic, ivermectin and albendazole are given.
-Because the parasite requires a human host to reproduce, consistent treatment of at-risk populations (annually for a duration of four to six years) is expected to break the cycle of transmission and cause the extinction of the causative organisms.
+The WHO's annual MDA guidelines are listed below.